British Rail Class 373: Exhibitions

 On several occasions sets appeared at special events and displays, such as at Lille Flandres in 1995, Rotterdam Centraal Station on 6 April 1996, Berlin-Grunewald station for Eurailspeed 1998, Madrid Chamartín railway station for Eurailspeed 2002 and at the York National Railway Museum for the Railfest 200 celebrations in 2004.

 To celebrate ten years of Eurostar service, a barge was floated down the River Thames in London on 16 November 2004, with a power car on board, specially painted by Ben Langlands and Nikki Bell.
 Named "Language of Places on Eurostar" by Langlands and Bell, it consisted of the three-letter "destination codes for all the places where Eurostar goes or connects".
 The barge went under Tower Bridge, past the Houses of Parliament and moored beside the museum-warship HMS Belfast.

 At the beginning of August 2015, ex North of London powercar 373308 was added to the national collection and put on display at the National Railway Museum in York.

 Model railways

-In 1995, Hornby Railways launched its first version of the Eurostar in HO gauge which can be extended from four to six cars, while Kato have produced it in N gauge which can be extended from eight to the full 20 cars.
-Both manufacturers have made versions in the original and new e300 liveries.
+In 1995, Hornby Railways launched its first version of the Eurostar in HO gauge which can be extended from four to six cars.

 Hornby Railways then produced a OO gauge train pack model which was released in October 1996, which again can be extended from four cars to six cars.

 Hornby Railways released its first OO Gauge train set of the Class 373 in 1997.